Vyral/base-template/_posts/2020-09-15-how-can-you-help-new-life-community-church-give-back.md

 <p style="text-align: center;"><em>New Life Community Church is offering two ways to give back to the community.</em></p>

-Today I’m joined once again by my friend Ryan Brown, Senior Pastor of New Life Community Church in downtown Carlisle, to talk about two exciting ways you can help them make a positive impact on our community.&nbsp;
+Today I’m joined once again by my friend Ryan Brown, senior pastor of New Life Community Church in downtown Carlisle, to talk about two exciting ways you can help them make a positive impact on our community.&nbsp;

 In Ryan’s words, **New Life Community Church is all about living out the love, acceptance, healing, and hope of Jesus Christ,** whether that means helping people, filling in the gaps in the community, partnering with agencies and organizations, etc. In the decade I’ve known Ryan, New Life Community Church has helped a lot of people in our community, and they’ve been a huge blessing to our area.&nbsp;